Background: Endocannabinoids (ECs) modulate both excitatory and inhibitory components

 sleep and sleep-wake cycle.

-Objective To measure endocannabinoids levels in the CSF of drug-naive narcoleptic patients to test whether ECs are
+Objective: To evaluate EC levels in the CSF of untreated narcoleptic patients to test whether ECs are

-Conclusion We hypothesize that the endocannabinoid system is dysregulated in NT1.
+Conclusion: We demonstrated that the EC system is dysregulated in NT1.